 It permits the lender to monitor the shareholder’s timeliness of maintenance payments.
 In other words, it turns the bank into a guarantor of a shareholder’s maintenance fees.

 The co-op has a priority lien on shares and leases.
 The building will be paid first (before a bank).
 Banks may try to get co-op to agree to their version of the agreement.
 If this happens, the co-op’s attorney may agree to minor variations.
-However, the bank will likely outright reject anything that eliminates the language protecting the co-op from liability if the co-op accidentally forgets to notify the lender of a default.
+However, the bank will likely reject anything that eliminates the language protecting the co-op from liability if the co-op accidentally forgets to notify the lender of a default.

 At NestApple, we think the coop building remains safe financially (as opposed to condos with owners in arrears) as long as owners have a mortgage.
 The Aztech protects the coop.
-For this reason, many coops prefer purchaser’s to have a mortgage (even a small mortgage) with assets left over rather than an all-cash purchase.
+For this reason, many coops prefer purchasers to have a mortgage (even a small mortgage) with assets left over rather than an all-cash purchase.